 Air rowers have sliding seats to support full-body aerobic workouts.
 Their resistance systems are fan-like flywheels.
 When the rower handlebar is pulled, it makes the fan blades spin and resist the surrounding air.
-If the fan flywheel is uncovered, there’s a bonus: a breeze to keep the rider cool.
+If the fan flywheel is uncovered, then riders get a breeze to keep them cool.

 How powerful is the resistance?

 Resistance on air rowers adjusts naturally to fit every trainee.
-It is tied to user effort; the more powerfully a person rows, the more air is displaced.
-Some air rowers also have dampers for adjusting the airflow.
+It is tied to user effort.
+The more powerfully a trainee rows, the more air is displaced.
+Some air rowers also have dampers to adjust the airflow.

 A possible drawback of an air rower is the fan’s sound.
 Hybrid rowing machines such as the Sole SR500 augment air resistance with magnetic resistance for a quieter ride.